17 May 2026

 1) Get the mod’s .pak file

-Download the mod and locate the .pak file (it’s often inside a ZIP/RAR).
+Download the mod (usually from Nexus Mods) and locate the .pak file (it’s often inside a ZIP/RAR).

 2) Upload the .pak to the server